 Melt the shea butter soap base in 30 second intervals in the microwave until it is liquified.
 Use a microwave safe container, like a glass Pyrex measuring cup, that makes it easy to mix and pour.
 Stir after every 30 second interval to help everything melt evenly.

 Sprinkle a bit more cocoa powder on top.
-Honestly, the cocoa powder on top is the best part—it makes this look good enough to eat!
-If you’re feeling fancy, you can even use a toothpick to make some swirly patterns on top—but do whatever you want to do, after all it’s you’re soap.
+Honestly, the cocoa powder on top is the best part—it makes this look good enough to eat and contributes to a bit of an exfoliation when using your soap!
+If you’re feeling fancy, you can even use a toothpick to make some swirly patterns on top—but do whatever you want to do, after all it’s your soap.

 Let it sit for an hour or so until it hardens.
 Then take it out of the mold and cut into bars.
 I like using a wire clay cutter, like the kind you would find in an art supply shop.
 It makes it super easy to get cleanly cut, even soap bars.